Editorial Methodology

 A Providence place usually needs to pass more than one test before it becomes a visible page, let alone a recommendation.

-We look for clear roles: breakfast anchor, destination dinner, downtown hotel base, neighborhood fallback, or daytime stop that improves the whole weekend.
+We look for clear uses: breakfast, destination dinner, downtown hotel base, neighborhood backup, or daytime stop that improves the whole weekend.

 Source Quality